ok-nick/opensource.contentauth.org/docs/manifest/validation.md

 ### JUMBF URIs

-Validation status codes can contain JUMBF URIs that reference assertions or signature credentials in the manifest store.
+Validation error status codes can contain JUMBF URIs that reference assertions or signature credentials in the manifest store.
 If a JUMBF URI does not include a manifest ID, then it's assumed to reference the active manifest.
 These URIs are of the form `self#jumbf=...` as follows:

 - **Assertion URI**: A URI like `self#jumbf=c2pa.assertions/<ASSERTION>` where `<ASSERTION>` is either `stds.schema-org.*` or `c2pa.*`.
 - **Signature Box URI**: A URI like `self#jumbf=c2pa.signature`.